 - DB_PASSWORD– user password.

-- DB_HOST– database hostname (optional, as this value is usually localhost, but it may vary depending on your hosting platform).
+- DB_HOST– database hostname (optional!
+This value is usually localhost, but may vary depending on your hosting platform).

 - Click on Save Button, a popup window will appear.
 Now click on Yes.